 50. Bring bed protectors, which incontinent people use in bed when they can’t control their bladder.
 They’re easy to pack and very useful.
 When you change your child’s diaper, place the protector on the plane.
 It keeps your child healthy by not touching the dirty floor.
 They’re so convenient, I use several per each flight.

-51. We try to get seats towards the back of the plane or near the bathroom… but not too close or it stinks!
+51. We try to get seats towards the back of the plane or near the bathroom.
+But not too close or it stinks!
+Trust me, this is an important tip when flying with (and without!) kids.

 52. If you absolutely have to change your child at your seat, remember that there are others nearby who don’t want to smell your kid’s stinky diaper.
 Do it quickly and place the soiled diaper into a Ziplock bag.

-53. Visit the bathroom before you fly.
+53. Visit the plane’s bathroom before you take off.
 Yes, you want your child to go to the bathroom.
-But it also acquaints them with the tiny bathroom and what to expect.
+But this is one of my best tips for flying with kids. it also acquaints them with the tiny bathroom and what to expect.

 54. I grab extra of everything because you can’t buy more diapers or wipes on the plane!